sbes2022-org/sbes2022.github.io/index.md

 ## Review Criteria

-Original papers in the Research track are reviewed based on originality, relevance, technical soundness, and clarity of presentation.
+Original papers in the Research track will be reviewed by at least three Program Committee members, based on their originality, relevance, technical soundness, and clarity of presentation.

 + Originality